Facilities and Resources

 Equipment*

 CryoEM specimen preparation devices, cryo-fluorescence optical microscopes, cryo-focused ion beam scanning electron microscopes, and 200/300 kV electron cryo-microscopes equipped with direct electron detectors, energy filters, and phase plates. (see photos of available instruments).
-SCSC users will have access to these instruments after proper training.
+SCSC users will have access to these instruments after proper training by our SCSC staff.

-• High Pressure and Plunge Freezing Instruments including Leica EM ICE, Leica GP, Thermo Fisher Vitrobot, and Gatan CP3 plunger in a low humidity laboratory.
+- High Pressure and Plunge Freezing Instruments including Leica EM ICE, Leica EM GP2, Thermo Fisher Vitrobot, and Gatan CP3 plunger in a low humidity laboratory.

 *Full list of SCSC Instrumentation